-We receive on average 7.9 million emails per month on the University of York domain, that’s seven times as many emails as we send.
-It is estimated that people now spend one third of their time at the office - and half of the time they work at home - reading and answering emails.
-This presents a challenge for both academic and professional support staff; balancing workloads and responsiveness.
+We received on average 8.5 million emails per month on the University of York domain; that’s seven times as many emails as we send.
+It is estimated that people now spend one third of their time at ‘the office’ - plus half of the time they work at home - reading and answering emails.
+This presents a challenge for both academic and professional support staff: balancing workloads and responsiveness.

-This guidance below will help you make effective use of email and manage your inbox, and increase awareness of following:
+This guidance below will help you make effective use of email and manage your inbox, with respect to:

 - how you can use the medium of email effectively